 The Publisher must provide the Journal with adequate resources and the guidance of experts, in order to carry out its role in the most professional way, aiming at the highest quality standard.

-The Publisher must have a written agreement that defines the relationship with the owner of the Journal and/or the General Editor.
-The agreement must comply with the Code of Behaviour for Publishers of Scientific Journals, as established by COPE.
+The Publisher must have a written agreement that defines the relationship with the owner of the Journal and/or the Editor-in-Chief.
+The agreement must comply with the Code of Behavior for Publishers of Scientific Journals, as established by COPE.

-The relationship among the General Editor(s), the Editorial Board and the Publisher is based on the principle of publishing independence.
+The relationship among the Editor-in-Chief, the Advisory Board and the Publisher is based on the principle of publishing independence.

 Editors’ responsibilities

-The General Editors of Venezia Arti alone are responsible for the decision to publish the articles submitted.
+The Editor-in-Chief and the Advisory Board of Venezia Arti alone are responsible for the decision to publish the articles submitted.

 Submitted articles, after having been checked for plagiarism by means of the anti-plagiarism software Compilatio that is used by the University and is made available to us, will be sent to at least two reviewers.
-Final acceptance presumes the implementation of possible amendments, as required by the Reviewers and under the supervision of the Venezia Arti Editors.
+Final acceptance presumes the implementation of possible amendments, as required by the reviewers and under the supervision of the Venezia Arti Editor-in-Chief.

-The Venezia Arti General Editors and Editorial Board must evaluate each submitted paper in compliance with the Journalʼs policy, i.e. exclusively on the basis of its scientific content, without discrimination of race, sex, gender, creed, ethnic origin, citizenship, or the scientific, academic and political position of the Authors.
+The Venezia Arti Editor-in-Chief and Advisory Board must evaluate each submitted paper in compliance with the Journalʼs policy, i.e. exclusively on the basis of its scientific content, without discrimination of race, sex, gender, creed, ethnic origin, citizenship, or the scientific, academic and political position of the Authors.

-If the Venezia Arti General Editors and Editorial Board notice (or receive notifications of) mistakes or inaccuracies, conflict of interest or plagiarism in a published article, they will immediately warn the Author and the Publisher and will undertake the necessary actions to resolve the issue.
+If the Venezia Arti Editor-in-Chief and Advisory Board notice (or receive notifications of) mistakes or inaccuracies, conflict of interest or plagiarism in a published article, they will immediately warn the Author and the Publisher and will undertake the necessary actions to resolve the issue.
+They will do their best to correct the published content whenever they are informed that it contains scientific errors or that the authors have committed unethical or illegal acts in connection with their published work.
 If necessary, they will withdraw the article or publish a recantation.

 Authors’ responsibilities